The email signature how to – everything you need to know

 In addition, there is also the requirement that the legal form of the company must appear in the imprint in the email signature - if it is not a sole proprietorship.
 This means:

 While the requirements for the employee's personal data and the legal form of the company are clearly formulated by law, the requirement of a disclaimer is legally unclear.
 Many companies use such a disclaimer in the hope of being able to protect themselves from the consequences of misdirected emails.
-A typical disclaimer looks like this (a collection of over 150 email disclaimers can be found here):
+A typical disclaimer looks like this:

 "Note: This message or its attachments may be confidential in content, or otherwise worthy of protection.
 If you are not the intended recipient of the message, or have accidentally received the message, you may not forward, copy, or otherwise distribute the content of the message.
 If you have accidentally received this message, please notify the sender and delete the message and attachments.
 Thank you very much".